Juan Bolivar – BA Painting Lecturer

 Juan Bolivar is an artist and curator.

-He makes paintings that negotiate the tension between meaning and form; combining elements from disparate sources to investigate hybridity, language and abstraction.
+His paintings negotiate the tension between meaning and form.
+He combines elements from disparate sources to investigate hybridity, language and abstraction.

 As an independent curator he has worked on over 40 exhibitions with a focus on inclusivity, multidisciplinary practice and polysemic cultural dialogues.